-(1) The dollar amounts reported for 2018 in this column for Dr. Chang represent (i) \$90,750 in consulting fees paid to Dr. Chang between April and June 2018 for services consistent with the role and duties of Chief Executive Officer and (ii) \$271,663 in salary paid to Dr. Chang since the commencement of his employment in June 2018 (prorated based on an annual salary of \$525,000).
-The dollar amounts reported for 2018 in this column for Dr. Schmidt and Dr. Moore represent salary paid to each of Dr. Schmidt and Dr. Moore since the commencement of their employment (prorated based on an annual salary of \$375,000 and
+- (1) The dollar amounts reported for 2018 in this column for Dr. Chang represent (i) \$90,750 in consulting fees paid to Dr. Chang between April and June 2018 for services consistent with the role and duties of Chief Executive Officer and (ii) \$271,663 in salary paid to Dr. Chang since the commencement of his employment in June 2018 (prorated based on an annual salary of \$525,000).
+The dollar amounts reported for 2018 in this column for Dr. Schmidt and Dr. Moore represent salary paid to each of Dr. Schmidt and Dr. Moore since the commencement of their employment (prorated based on an annual salary of \$375,000 and \$400,000, respectively).

-- \$400,000, respectively).
 The dollar amount reported for 2019 in this column for Dr. Amado represents salary paid to Dr. Amado since the commencement of his employment (prorated based on an annual salary of \$500,000). - (2) In connection with the issuance of the Company's Series A and Series A-1 convertible preferred stock in April 2018, the Company's founders, including Dr. Chang, agreed to modify his fully vested founders' shares of common stock outstanding to include a forfeiture restriction that lapses based on their continued service to the Company.
 As such, the modified founders' shares of common stock became compensatory upon such modification.
 The dollar amounts reported for 2018 in this column represent the aggregate fair value (measured as of the modification date) of the modified shares beneficially owned by Dr. Chang at the time of the modification.
-The dollar amounts reported for 2019 in this column reflect the aggregate grant date fair value of restricted stock units granted during 2019 based on the closing market price of the Company's common stock on the date of grant. - (3) The dollar amounts in this column represent the aggregate grant date fair value of stock option awards granted in 2018 and 2019.
+The dollar amounts reported for 2019 and 2020 in this column reflect the aggregate grant date fair value of restricted stock units granted during 2019 and 2020 based on the closing market price of the Company's common stock on the date of grant. - (3) The dollar amounts in this column represent the aggregate grant date fair value of stock option awards granted in 2018, 2019 and 2020.
 These amounts have been computed in accordance with FASB ASC Topic 718, using the Black-Scholes option pricing model.
-For a discussion of valuation assumptions, see Note 13 "Stock-based Compensation" to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019.
-These amounts do not reflect the actual economic value that will be realized by the Named Executive Officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (4) The dollar amounts in this column represent annual performance-based bonuses earned for 2018 and 2019.
-For more information, see above under "Annual Bonus Opportunity." - (5) The dollar amounts in this column represent relocation bonuses paid to each of Dr. Chang in 2018 and 2019 and Dr. Moore in 2018, and sign-on and relocation bonuses paid to Dr. Amado in 2019.
+For a discussion of valuation assumptions, see Note 12 "Stock-based Compensation" to our financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020.
+These amounts do not reflect the actual economic value that will be realized by the Named Executive Officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (4) The dollar amounts in this column represent annual performance-based bonuses earned for 2018, 2019 and 2020.
+For more information, see above under "Annual Bonus Opportunity." - (5) The dollar amounts in this column represent HSR filing fee and related tax gross-up to Dr. Chang in 2020, Section 401(k) Company contributions for Mr. Bhavnagri in 2020, relocation bonuses paid to each of Dr. Chang in 2018 and 2019 and Dr. Moore in 2018, and sign-on and relocation bonuses paid to Dr. Amado in 2019.